 Rideshares

-As of March 2024, customers of one major rideshare service averaged spending about $100 a month, according to Bloomberg.3 Consider using their carpool feature, waiting a little longer for a cheaper ride, or, if possible, timing your rides to less busy times when prices are lower.
+In 2024, Bloomberg reported that customers of the 2 leading rideshare services spent around $100 a month on average.3 If you're a frequent passenger, consider using a carpool option if the service offers one, waiting a little longer for a cheaper ride, or, if possible, timing your rides to less busy times when prices are lower.

 Gas

 Of course, you could use public transportation, bike, walk, or carpool with coworkers or friends instead of driving.
-But you could also time your fill-ups to when gas is likely to be cheaper, generally on Mondays and Tuesdays.
+But you could also time your fill-ups to when gas is likely to be cheaper, generally on Mondays (avoid Thursdays).
 If you wait to fill up until your fuel gauge is almost on empty, you might end up pumping gas at a more convenient—and more expensive—gas station.
 Keep an eye on your gas tank and plan your routes around more affordable stations to spend less on gas.
 You could clear out your car too—extra weight uses more gas.
-Well-inflated tires could cut your gas usage as well.
+Properly inflated tires could improve your gas mileage as well.

 Public transportation